LuigiPower/allennlp-bimpm-trecqa/README.md

 ```

-Running the training and validation process requires a reference to the jsonnet le, the directory in which
+Running the training and validation process requires a reference to the jsonnet file, the directory in which
 to store the metrics and trained models for each epoch. e–include-packageargument is required to make
 AllenNLP load custom models and dataset readers, which it will detect thanks to theregisterdecorator.